 In discussing our unique situation, Bishop-Elect McGovern and I agree that it is not possible to announce the date for the Liturgy of Episcopal Ordination and Installation in the Cathedral of St. Peter, at this time.
 However, we both agree that, due to the circumstances, it is unlikely that the date will be before late Summer.

 Meanwhile, please continue to pray for me as I continue to pray for you and serve you during the months ahead.
 Pray for me especially on May 13th when I will celebrate the 50th anniversary of my Ordination to the Priesthood, on May 17th when I will celebrate the 25th anniversary of my Ordination to the Episcopacy, and on June 22nd when I will celebrate the 15th anniversary of my Installation as your Bishop.
 A transition such as this necessarily prompts prayers of grateful remembrance and introspection.
-It is a time for the inevitable quest to retrieve and control the past that forever slips away and a time to seek a fuure that is forever the unknown-unknown.
+It is a time for the inevitable quest to retrieve and control the past that forever slips away and a time to seek a future that is forever the unknown-unknown.
 I thank each of you for your life and ministry with me, for your cooperation, support and affection.
 With St. Paul I can say, when I think of you my memories will be happy ones and when I pray for you, my prayers will be full of joy!
 God is not God the way we would be God, if we were God!
 May the God of Our Lord Jesus Christ continue to bless you and those who are dear to you both now and forever.
 AMEN!”

 ****************************